kiefer-sulijanto/security-response-advisor/README.md

 ## Notes

 - All data is stored **in-memory**.
 Restarting the backend clears all incidents, dispatches, and reports.
 Use `/api/demo/reset` for a clean demo state without restarting.
 - The YOLO model (`yolov8n.pt`) detects persons only.
-Restricted zone polygons are configured per camera in `backend/server.py`.
+Restricted zone polygons and camera metadata are configured in `backend/config/cameras.py`.
 - The `demo-trigger` app must use the backend host IP (not `localhost`) if accessed from a phone or separate device.